rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 }
 ```

-The only other thing that we changed in this code was to change the
+The only other thing that changed in this code was that the keyword
-keyword `iface` to `trait`.
+`iface` changed to `trait`.

 ## Allowing iface composability

 Traits, as they appear in the literature, have a set of _provided_
-methods, implementing the behavior that it provides, and a (possibly
+methods, implementing the behavior that a trait provides, and a
-empty) set of _required_ methods that the provided methods can be
+(possibly empty) set of _required_ methods that the provided methods
-written in terms of.
-For the required methods, only the names and
+can be written in terms of.
+For the required methods, only the names
-types are specified, not the implementation.
-That suggests that in
+and types are specified, not the implementation.
+That suggests that
-Rust, a trait's set of required methods could be specified using an
+in Rust, a trait's set of required methods could be specified using an
 iface.
 But if traits themselves _are_ ifaces, then that means that
 ifaces can require ifaces.
 This goes along with the idea that traits/ifaces
 should be _composable_ and _order-independent_: a trait C can extend traits A